 If an order comes through and you want to opt-out, there is always the option to cancel the order and offer a refund.

 How do I ensure packaging is covered in my policy?

 Setting up your Shipping Policies by weight is the best way to account for packaging.
-If your packaging weight is about 200g, set your 1kg rate up to 800g.
-You can also ensure it’s included in your pricing (e.g. if it generally costs $7 to ship one LP but the packaging for that LP adds $4 once you account for bubble wrap, stiffeners, etc., then the shipping cost is $13).
+If your packaging weight is about 200g, set your rate for 800g of items in your method to 1000g.
+You can also ensure it’s included in your pricing (e.g. if it generally costs $7 to ship one LP but the packaging for that LP adds $4 once you account for bubble wrap, stiffeners, etc., then the shipping cost is $11).